jdaw1/placemat/Documentation/code_injection.md

 `FontSizesTitlesNotSmallerIfTitlesNotLonger` causes the font size to be affected by the length of a string, measured in characters.
 That means it must be known how many deemed characters is something painted by user code.
 This can be set within the code, as `/EffectiveNumCharacters 1 def` (or other integer &ge;0).
-This has been used very rarely, indeed, prior to April 2021, exactly once.
+This has been used very rarely, indeed, prior to June 2021, exactly once.

 ## Variables that parameters may inspect